All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

 \subsection{Reflex Response Results}

 Figure~\ref{fig:vreflex_results} summarizes the key results from the continuity model measurement of \vtravel{}.
-The top panel illustrates the posterior distribution of the \vtravel{} direction in Galactic coordinates, evaluated at $r_\mathrm{gal} = 50$~kpc and $r_\mathrm{gal} = 100$~kpc.
+The top panel illustrates the posterior distribution of the \vtravel{} direction in Galactic coordinates, evaluated at the reference distance of $r_\mathrm{gal} = 100$~kpc.
+As a reminder, the continuity model evaluated at this reference distance utilizes information from stars spanning $r_\mathrm{gal} = 40-120$~kpc.
 Our measured travel velocity relative to the Galactic outskirts points directly at a past location along the LMC's orbit, close to the present-day location of the LMC.
-At $r_\mathrm{gal} \approx 50$~kpc, the travel velocity is less constrained and points towards an older point in the LMC's past orbit, just barely in the opposing Galactic quadrant to the LMC.
-However at larger distances, the travel velocity firmly points closer towards the present-day location of the LMC.

 The bottom panel of Figure~\ref{fig:vreflex_results} shows the posterior distribution of the measured amplitude of \vtravel{} as a function of Galactocentric distance $r_\mathrm{gal}$, with the $1\sigma$ credible interval shaded.
-The \vtravel{} amplitude significantly grows as a function of distance, from $\approx 5$~\kms{} at $r_\mathrm{gal} = 40$~kpc to a maximum of $v_\mathrm{travel} = 50 \pm 20$ at $r_\mathrm{gal} = 120$~kpc.
+The \vtravel{} amplitude significantly grows as a function of distance, from $\approx 6$~\kms{} at $r_\mathrm{gal} = 40$~kpc to a maximum of $v_\mathrm{travel} = 47 \pm 12$ at $r_\mathrm{gal} = 120$~kpc.
 Along with the recent measurements of \citetalias{Yaaqib2024}, this is the first measurement of the growing reflex velocity as a function of distance.
 Whereas \citetalias{Yaaqib2024} have a single bin containing all their stars beyond 50~kpc, our larger dataset and continuity model allow us to model the $v_\mathrm{travel}$ variation out to $120$~kpc.